aaiiintt/FOOD-creative-acts/README.md

 ## How It Works

-1. The app randomly selects a "guiding spirit" from 25+ creative thinkers (Situationists, Dadaists, etc.)
+1. The app randomly selects a "guiding spirit" from your `thinkers.json` file
-2. It picks a conceptual seed from a curated list of 30 evocative phrases
+2. It picks a conceptual seed from your `seeds.json` collection
-3. Gemini AI combines these elements following strict rules to create a provocation
+3. Using the templates in `prompt.json`, Gemini AI combines these elements
 4. Each provocation includes:
    - A poetic setup sentence
    - One specific, physical task to perform

+**The magic**: By editing the JSON files, you can completely customize the creative output!

 ## Examples